Hume Highway: Route

 Approximate road distances (in kilometres) along the Hume Freeway southwards from the Victorian border.
 As of 2013, the National Highway sign is no longer in use by VicRoads, with only the M31 signage used.
 The previous style is still present in existing signs.

-At its Sydney end, Hume Highway begins at Parramatta Road, in Ashfield.
+At its Sydney end, Hume Highway begins at Parramatta Road, in Ashfield, where it is dual named Liverpool Road until Greenacre.
 This route is numbered as A22.
-The first 31 km of the highway was known as Liverpool Road until August 1928, when it was renamed as part of Hume Highway, as part of the creation of the NSW highway system.
-Sections of the highway through Sydney's suburbs continue to be also known by its former names of Liverpool Road, Sydney Road and Copeland Street (the latter two bypassing Liverpool's CBD).
+The Copeland Street section in Liverpool is also dual named alongside the Hume Highway.
+In August 1928 the Great Southern Road was gazetted as the Hume Highway as part of the creation of the NSW highway system.